-In this phase, eight new experiments were conducted, with the main idea of making new setups to make the competition for space more evident.
-For this purpose, in each Petri dish was added half substrate with nutrients (malt extract), and the other half witout, using just agar The fungal species were positioned to incite the search for nutrients, and in case these nutrients were found in territories already dominated by another species, we observed the possible interactions that could occur.
+In this phase, after observing the shapes and textures resulting from the interaction among the fungi. eight new experiments were conducted, with the main idea of making new setups to make the competition for space more evident.
+For this purpose, in each Petri dish was added half substrate with nutrients (malt extract), and the other half without, using just agar The fungal species were positioned to incite the search for nutrients, and in case these nutrients were found in territories already dominated by another species, we observed the possible interactions that could occur.